alkat19/alkat19/README.md

 Here are some stuff about me:

 - 🔭 I'm currently working on the development of predictive models (classic and ML ones) using data from self-reported questionnaires, nationwide registries, and electronic health records (EHRs).
-My friend in this, is R, along with tidyverse and tidymodels :heartpulse:
+I use whatever works, that is R/Python and agentic tools such as Claude Code :heartpulse:
 - 🌱 I'm also interested in causal inference, model explainability, fairness and survival analysis.
 - ⚡ Fun fact: I love logistic regression, restricted cubic splines and have a crash on XGBoost.